Ampersand-ASL/amp-server/docs/user.md

 for desktop radio-less use.
 Future releases will enable more functionality.
 Send comments/question to Bruce MacKinnon (KC1FSZ) using the e-mail address in QRZ.

+All of the testing of this system has happened on either:
+* A Raspberry Pi 5 running Debian 12 Bookworm
+* A Dell Wyse 3040 runnign Debian 13 Trixie

+A separate build for ARM Corext-M3 microcontroller boards has also been tested.
+This will be documented separately.

+All of my Linux testing has been done using an [AllScan](https://allscan.info/) UCI90 audio interface or the [Repeater Builder](https://www.repeater-builder.com/products/stm32-dvm.html) RB-USB RIM Lite module.
+Both are based on the C-Media C1xx audio chips.

 Installation Instructions
 =========================